-- b.
-The student will forfeit that semester and any financial obligations.c.
-The student will need to submit a request of courses to the department chair to replace the internship. - C. If there is a resolution, then the university faculty supervisor will assist the student in completing the internship.
+- i.
+The student will forfeit that semester and be responsible for any financial obligations. - ii.
+The student will need to submit a request for substitution courses to the internship coordinator to replace the internship in the following semester. - b.
+The Department of Public Health will arrange for alternate experiences for other determinations. - C. If there is a resolution, the university faculty supervisor will help the student complete the internship.